Skip to main content

 2.2 Application

-Organisations seeking approval must complete the centre approval application form, which is available from our website or by emailing kpaenquiries@kaplan.co.uk.
+Organisations seeking approval must complete the centre approval application form, which is available by emailing kpaenquiries@kaplan.co.uk.

 The form must be completed in full, providing relevant, current and accurate information.
 KPA’s assessment of the information provided will be based upon the type of centre approval request and the qualification(s) being offered.
 During the application review process, KPA may request additional information as part of its approval process.